 Top 5 Bike Computer Under $20!

 A bike computer calculates speed, distance, time and several other features.
 The features and functions included in the device mostly define the price.
-Along with that we took a close look at the functionality, quality and the ease of use to find the perfect device in this price category.
-We contacted every company for additional information on every device that isn’t public available to provide detailed in-depth information and for making this review as transparent as possible.
-We created charts, pictures and tables to visualize the pros and cons of every device for you.
+Along with that we took a close look at the quality and the ease of use to find the perfect device in this price category.
+We contacted every company for additional information on every device that isn’t public available to provide a detailed in-depth review and to make this article as transparent as possible.
+We created charts, pictures and tables to visualize the pros and cons of every device.

 The $20 class is useful for people who cycle for smaller distances and just starting out getting into cycling as a sport.
-Despite there is room for change, we do recommend some of the models.
-First of all we are starting out with a comparison table to see which product offers most value and functionality for their money.
-Below are the best cyclocomputer that you can buy with confidence described in a short review.
+Despite there is room for change, we do recommend some of the models reviewed below.
+We are starting out with a comparison table to see which product offers most functionality for its money.

 Most of the screen sizes were not available online, so we had to call/write every company to get this information.
 Since we took this step i just want to give you additional information about the support every of the above companies is providing.

 I really was surprised how awesome every of these companies reacted to my request.
 I basically send every of these companies a long list of their devices and ask them about the screen-size and the battery life time on every of their products.
 Every company wrote me back after like one or two days with a full list provided all the information i need.
 All of these companies were really friendly and offered awesome support to my request.
 The only exception is Bell …